SpicyMeatball41/SpicyMeatball41/README.md

-- Hello, I’m @SpicyMeatball41
+# Hello, I’m @SpicyMeatball41

-- Offensive Security Enthusiast
+Offensive Security Enthusiast

--
-- I mostly do CTF challenges, Bug Bounty programs via Hackerone, and a bit of scripting.
+I mostly do CTF challenges, Bug Bounty programs via Hackerone, and a bit of scripting.
 I like the clicks and clacks of a keyboard :)

-- Developing Novari - A Personal Offensive Security AI Assistant (Work in Progress)
+## Developing Novari - A Personal Offensive Security AI Assistant (Work in Progress)

+#### Also Feel Free to check out my UBI Internship Advanced Projects (Stages 5-9A)